observablehq/inputs/README.md

 <img src="./img/button.png" alt="A Button labeled OK" width="640">

-Possibly the simplest input, the Button input emits an *input* event when you click it.
+Possibly the simplest input, a Button emits an *input* event when you click it.
 Buttons are often used to trigger the evaluation of cells, say to restart an animation.
-By default, the value of a button is the number of times it has been clicked.
+By default, the value of a Button is how many times it has been clicked.
 The given *contents*, either a string or an HTML element, are displayed within the button.
-If *contents* is not specified, it defaults to “≡”, but specifying a more meaningful *contents* is strongly encouraged for usability.
+If *contents* is not specified, it defaults to “≡”, but a more meaningful *contents* is strongly encouraged for usability.

 The available *options* are: